-Results 1–10 of 54 for "Report"X related to "Preserving psychology's history" Refine Your Search Refine Your Search TopicEducation (4)Testing issues (3)Aging (2)Children (2)Ethics (2) 13 more... [+] Human rights (2)Race (2)Socioeconomic status (2)Death & dying (1)Disability (1)HIV & AIDS (1)Immigration (1)Money (1)Parenting (1)Sexual abuse (1)Sexuality (1)Violence (1)Women & men (1)Hide detailsDocument TypeReportXYear2013 (1)2012 (7)2011 (13)2010 (11)Author/ContributorWicherski, Marlene (2)APA Center for Workforce Studies (1)APA Committee on Structure and Function of Council (1)Kohout, Jessica (1)Tazeau, Yvette N. (1) 1 more... [+] Vasquez, Melba J. T. (1)Hide details Results 1–10 of 54 Previous 1 2 3 ...
+Results 1–10 of 54 for "Report"X related to "Preserving psychology's history" Refine Your Search Refine Your Search TopicEthics (5)Education (3)Lesbian, gay, bisexual, transgender (3)Testing issues (3)Aging (2) 15 more... [+] Children (2)HIV & AIDS (2)Race (2)Socioeconomic status (2)Violence (2)Death & dying (1)Disability (1)Health disparities (1)Human rights (1)Immigration (1)Stress (1)Suicide (1)Teens (1)Trauma (1)Women & men (1)Hide detailsDocument TypeReportXYear2014 (3)2013 (12)2012 (12)2011 (20)Author/ContributorAd Hoc Committee on Psychology and AIDS (1)Biaggio, Maryka (1)Cornell, Dewey (1)Eissenberg, Thomas (1)Evans, Arthur C Jr..
+(1) 11 more... [+] Guerra, Nancy G. (1)Kinscherff, Robert (1)Mankowski, Eric (1)Randazzo, Marisa R. (1)Scrivner, Ellen (1)Sorenson, Susan B. (1)Tazeau, Yvette N. (1)Tynan, W. Douglas (1)Vasquez, Melba J. T. (1)Webster, Daniel W. (1)Williamson, Ariel A. (1)Hide details Results 1–10 of 54 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.APA Coin CollectionThe individuals on the coins range from psychiatrists and physiologists to philosophers, biologists and chemists.
 Report 2.End of Life Issues and CareA report describing quality of care and psychological involvement in decisions about caregivers, family involvement, wills, power of attorney and religious rituals.Report 3.Crossroads: The Psychology of Immigration in the New CenturyThis report describes the diverse population of immigrants and addresses the psychological experience of immigration, focusing on factors that impede and facilitate adjustment.
 Report 4.Committee on International Relations in Psychology 2011 Annual ReportCIRP’s 2011 initiatives and activities focused on outreach to APA’s international affiliate membership, fostering international understanding and exchange, and on supporting international scientific and professional collaboration.
 Report (January 2011)5.Committee on Socioeconomic Status 2011 Annual ReportThe committee conducted convention programming, engaged in various communication activities, observed World Poverty Day, and made a submission to the American Psychologist titled A Primer on Social Class: Conceptual and Measurement Issues in Psychological Research and Practice.Report (January 2011)6.Gun Violence: Prediction, Prevention, and Policy This report reviews research-based evidence on causes of gun violence, whether it is homicide, suicide or a school shooting.
 How do mental health and mental illness affect prediction of gun violence?
 What can be done at the individual and community level to prevent gun violence?Report (December 2013)7.Committee on Socioeconomic Status 2013 Annual ReportThe committee conducted convention programming, engaged in various communication activities, observed World Poverty Day, worked on guidelines and published articles within the APA American Psychologist, gradPSYCH and the Monitor on Psychology publications.
-Report (January 2013)8.2011 Annual Report for the Ad Hoc Committee on Psychology and AIDSIn 2011, the committee performed a variety of consultative functions including policy and advocacy activities related to HIV/AIDS, the educational pipeline for ethnic minority researchers, collaboration with the National Association of People with AIDS (NAPWA), and also developed and implemented numerous projects on ethnic minority representation, international issues, and other projects.Report (January 2011)10.Multicultural Aging and Mental Health Resource Guide How practitioners can maintain awareness of multicultural health issues in the aging population: race, ethnicity, language, gender, socio-economic status, physical ability, sexual orientation, education, location of residence and religion/spirituality should be considered.
-Resource includes journal articles, books, online resources and information for families.
-Report (October 2013) Previous 1 2 3 ...
+Report (January 2013)8.2011 Annual Report for the Ad Hoc Committee on Psychology and AIDSIn 2011, the committee performed a variety of consultative functions including policy and advocacy activities related to HIV/AIDS, the educational pipeline for ethnic minority researchers, collaboration with the National Association of People with AIDS (NAPWA), and also developed and implemented numerous projects on ethnic minority representation, international issues, and other projects.Report (January 2011)9.Committee on International Relations in Psychology (CIRP): 2013 Annual ReportCIRP’s 2013 activities focused on development of two brochures, resolution review, development of an international leadership network, addressing international awards, sponsoring APA convention programs and reviewing the APA Representation at the United Nations.
+Report (January 2013)10.Dual Pathways to a Better America: Preventing Discrimination and Promoting DiversityThe APA Presidential Task Force on Reducing and Preventing Discrimination Against and Enhancing Benefits of Inclusion of People Whose Social Identities are Marginalized in U.S. society, focuses on dual strategies: to prevent discrimination and to nurture and maximize the benefits of diversity.Report Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 54 for "Report"X related to "Preserving psychology's history"